Colorado Supreme Court

 Colorado Task Force on Lawyer Well-Being

 The Colorado Task Force on Lawyer Well-Being will use its members’ leadership and commitment to service to develop concrete actions to help judges, lawyers, and law students thrive in the profession.
 The Task Force first convened September 12, 2018, and met regularly through February 2020, with additional meetings in the summer of 2020.
-The Task Force’s report will be released in the fall of 2021.
+The Task Force’s final report can be viewed here.

 Lawyer "well-being" matters!
 It can impact: